TaplierShiru/shapenet-tools/README.md

 ```

 Be default will be generated voxels from classes same as in work [3D-R2N2](https://github.com/chrischoy/3D-R2N2/tree/master).
 To generate from all categories, add `-d all`.

+If generation is on headless server, then virtual display via `--virtual-display`could be used.

+There is also parameter `--sh1-to-sh2-coords` - by default objects from ShapeNetV2 have different orientetion compare to ShapeNetV1.
+This parameter will transform ShapeNetV1 binvoxes to same coordinates as in ShapeNetV2.

 Example of how voxelize bunny can be found in [this notebook](./voxelization/test.ipynb).
 Notice that bunny and most others objects (not from ShapeNet) are better to generated without `--in-unit-cube` parameter, which in most cases will only be suitable for ShapeNet dataset.
 Also usage of the parameter `--exact-generation` is recommended because final voxel will be more accurate with this parameter.